tvaroska/gcpsecrets/README.md

 - `gcloud auth application-default login` (for local development)
 - Service account key in `GOOGLE_APPLICATION_CREDENTIALS` environment variable
 - GCP-managed credentials (when running on GCP services)

+**Note:** If you don't specify a project and ADC doesn't provide one, a `ValueError` will be raised with instructions.
+You can either:
+- Provide a project explicitly: `GCPSecrets(project="my-project")`
+- Configure ADC: `gcloud auth application-default login`

 ## Features